Last updated on

 What is a sworn translation and a certified translation in Germany?

-How much is a sworn translation in Germany?
+How much per word is a certified translation into German?

 How much does it cost to translate a document in Germany?